Salisbury Charter Market

 You can also discover a bit of Italy, selling the best ice cream, oils and olives in the South West.

-There's also fresh fruit and vegetables, meat, cheeses, eggs, haberdashery, carpets, clothes, shoes, jewellery, kitchenware and wooden furniture - in fact the range of goods on offer is outstanding and all at exceptional prices.
+There's also fresh fruit and vegetables, meat, cheeses, eggs, haberdashery, carpets, clothes, shoes, jewellery, kitchenware and wooden furniture - in fact the range of goods on offer at Salisbury Market is outstanding and all at exceptional prices.
 (We yell it and sell it!)

 The produce sold is grown or produced by local farmers selling goods such as smoked trout and other fish, fresh bread, eggs, meats, sausages, bacon, cheeses and locally produced wines - something for all tastes.

-Around the top of the market you will find many cafés serving espresso and cappucino as well as beer, wine and food, with plenty of outside tables and chairs.
+Around the top of the Salisbury Market you will find many cafés serving espresso and cappucino as well as beer, wine and food, with plenty of outside tables and chairs.

 Salisbury Market takes place every Tuesday and Saturday (except the third Tuesday in October when the Charter Fair comes to the city).